trigger-corp/trigger.io-payments/module/docs/index.md

 !method: forge.payments.transactionReceived.addListener(callback)
-!param: callback `function(data, confirm)` called when transaction is received with two arguments described below !description: Triggered for all payment transaction events, if the payments module is used this listener must be add on all pages to handle transaction events.
+!param: callback `function(data, confirm)` called when transaction is received with two arguments described below !description: Triggered for all payment transaction events, if the payments module is used this listener must be added on all pages to handle transaction events.
 !platforms: iOS, Android

 The callback for this event will be invoked with two arguments, the